 I also make beautiful and functional custom leather gear for you and your horse, including chaps, half chaps, chinks, armitas, belts, dog collars and more, plus special saddle pads to improve saddle fit for your horse.
 You can view it all at Vaquero Leather Ware and check out the Facebook page.

 Lisa and Jody will teach the Transitions Clinic.

-BONNIE BRINDLE - Bonnie and Jody teach the Fear Seminars.
+BONNIE BRINDLE - Bonnie and Jody teach the Find Your Stride seminars.

 Bonnie Brindle has been a student of the horse for 4 decades.
 Coming of age in Eastern MA, Bonnie enjoyed relationships with myriad equines, which created a lifetime love and respect for their magnificent spirits.
 Her experiences have confirmed her understanding of the horse as a being of intelligence, sensitivity, and grace.